 The Australian Gold Outdoor Tanning Lotion with Sunscreen has it all.
 To start with, it’s a great tanning lotion and includes bronzers for additional color.
 And also included is a broad-spectrum SPF30 sunscreen.

 Moisturizing after Tanning

-Conclusion: Do Indoor Tanning Lotions Work Outside?
+Final Thoughts: Do Indoor Tanning Lotions Work Outside?